-This document is based on the NIST 800-53 Revision 4 information security and compliance framework, focusing on NIST 800-66 Revision 1 controls to address moderate level compliance legal requirements, such as HIPAA/HITECH/APIPA.
-When completed and kept up to date, it helps satisfy many compliance requirements and business needs.
-For instance, it documents who is responsible for what, what risk DHSS is assuming, how we are mitigating that risk, and how we are ensuring that the documented system or application will have the confidentiality, integrity, and availability you need to help you get your job done.
+This document is an overview of the Department of Health and Social Service's (DHSS) assessment criteria.
+This criteria is based on the NIST 800-53 Revision 4 information security and compliance framework focusing on NIST 800-66 Revision 1 controls.
+These controls address systems of a "moderate" risk level's compliance legal requirements such as HIPAA/HITECH.
+When completed and kept up to date, the requested information noted within this document helps to satisfy many compliance requirements and business needs.
+For instance, it documents who is responsible for which responsibilities associated with the system, what risk DHSS is assuming through use and support of the system, how DHSS is mitigating that risk, and how DHSS is ensuring that the documented system will have the confidentiality, integrity, and availability needed to fulfill required tasks.

-This document provides a list of some of the data required to complete a DHSS RSA Archer authorization package, also known as a security plan.
-DHSS uses the RSA Archer GRC Assessment and Authorization web application to automate the process.
-It is configured by the State of Alaska Department of Health and Social Services and is updated as needed.
-This document is provided as an example of the type of data requested, but it is not an exact representation of all data required by the DHSS Archer web application as configured today.
+This document provides a list of some of the data required to complete a DHSS RSA Archer authorization package.
+These packages are a DHSS internally structured web application form of what is commonly referred to as a System Security Plan (SSP).
+DHSS uses the RSA Archer GRC Assessment and Authorization web application to allow for automated reported and tracking functionality of authorization packages at both a department-wide and individual perspective.
+The web application is configured, customized, and maintained by DHSS staff per the department's goals.
+This document is provided as an example of the type of data requested by the web application within an authorization package, but it is not an exact representation of all data as the web application is currently configured to require.